 With an employee management system integrated into your POS system, your labor costs are easy to calculate.
 All data is taken directly from your POS and automatically calculated into understandable numbers.
-But how can you reduce your retail labor costs?
+But how can you reduce labor costs in retail?
 Here are 5 things to keep in mind.

-Keeping a long-term set schedule is convenient and easy to manage, but it’s not always great for keeping labor costs at the right level.
+Establishing a long-term set schedule is convenient and easy to manage, but it’s not always great for keeping labor costs at the right level.
 Most businesses have ebbs and flows in their sales throughout the month or season.
 Track historical sales data with your POS system to better anticipate in-store traffic.
-Keeping your schedule flexible might add a few more responsibilities to your management, but it will allow for better labor costs.
+Working to design a flexible schedule might add a few more responsibilities to your management, but it will allow for lower labor costs.

 Finally, avoid overtime at all costs.
 Overtime pay will quickly erase saved labor costs in other areas.